sharmaa4/Neural-Search/README.md

 During indexing, we have two parallel paths.
 The first path splits the input text into sentences and words then computes embeddings for the sentences and words and then indexes the sentence and word level documents.
-The second path only indexes the whole songs with their lyrics to be able to look them up later on.
+The second path only indexes the whole podcasts to be able to look them up later on.

 #### Query Flow